mbund/blog/src/content/blog/public-ssh-keys.md

 ## Who has the most keys?

 For privacy reasons I won't say _who_ has the most keys.
 But at the time of writing, the scanner has found someone with `2992` keys!
-Their `authorized_keys` file 8.3MB on its own!
+Their `authorized_keys` file is 8.3MB on its own!
 I really wonder why they need so many.
 And by the way, they are all RSA.

 Also, their account was created 447 days ago, so on average they added 1 key every 4 hours since their account creation!